 If you need help improving your communication skills, there are several different strategies you can use.
 Here are just some of the things you can do to become a better communicator.

 As the saying goes, ‘practice makes perfect’, and that certainly applies to communication.
-One of the best ways to master effective communication skills is to do exercises that focus on your weaknesses.
+One of the best ways to master good communication skills is to do exercises that focus on your weaknesses.
 Whether that’s active listening, rehearsing a speech or doing writing activities, there are plenty of ways you can practise communication skills.

 Is there someone at work – or who you look up to outside of work – who you think is a great communicator?
 It could be worth approaching them and asking if they’d be willing to provide you with personalised guidance to help you improve your skills.
 Having a mentor can be a great way to get personal advice and gain real-time feedback on your communication style.